Tremors and horocycle dynamics on the moduli space of translation surfaces: The space of pairs of tori glued along slits

 \subsection{Dynamics on $\EE$}

 Here we state some important features of the straightline flow on surfaces in $\EE$. \begin{prop}\name{prop: involution on E and measures} Let $q \in \EE$, let $M=M_q$ be the underlying surface, let $\iota: M \to M$ be the involution as described in Proposition \ref{prop: structure of E}, let $\FF$ be the horizontal foliation on $M$, and let $(dy)_q$ be the canonical transverse measure.
 Suppose that the foliation $\FF$ is not periodic.
 Then for any transverse measure $\nu$ to $\FF$, $\iota_* \nu$ is also a transverse measure and there is $c>0$ such that $\nu + \iota_*\nu = c\, (dy)_q$.
-Moreover, if $\FF$ is not uniquely ergodic, then (up to multiplication by constants) it supports exactly two ergodic transverse measures which are images of each other under $\iota_*$, and $\Leb$ is not ergodic for the horizontal straightline flow. \end{prop} We omit the proof which uses the facts that $\iota$ commutes with the flow and that, under our aperiodicity assumption, the projection of $\FF$ to the torus is uniquely ergodic.
+Moreover, if $\FF$ is not uniquely ergodic, then (up to multiplication by constants) it supports exactly two ergodic transverse measures which are images of each other under $\iota_*$, and $\Leb$ is not ergodic for the horizontal straightline flow. \end{prop}

+This follows from the facts that $\iota$ commutes with the flow and that, under our aperiodicity assumption, the projection of $\FF$ to the torus is uniquely ergodic.
+We leave the details to the reader.

 The following proposition is the main result of this section.
-Let $\theta\in[-\pi,\pi]$.
-In the following proposition we will write $\FF_\theta$ for the foliation in direction $\theta$ where $\theta=0$ corresponds to the horizontal direction.
+Recall that $\FF_\theta$ denotes the foliation in direction $\theta$, where $\theta=0$ corresponds to the horizontal direction.

-\begin{prop}\name{prop: auxiliary} Suppose $q \in \EE$ has the property that the horizontal foliation on $M_q$ is minimal but not ergodic and let $\mu$ be an invariant ergodic probability measure on $M_q$, for the horizontal straightline flow.
+\begin{prop}\name{prop: auxiliary} Suppose $q \in \EE$ has the property that the horizontal foliation on $M_q$ is minimal but not ergodic and let $\mu$ be an invariant ergodic probability measure on $M_q$ for the horizontal straightline flow.
 Then there are directions $\theta_j$, such that the foliations $\FF_{j}$ in direction $\theta_j$ contain saddle connections $\delta_j$ satisfying the following: \begin{itemize} \item[(i)] The union $\sigma_j = \delta_j\cup \iota(\delta_j)$ is a slit in $\FF_j$ separating $M_q$ into two isometric tori. \item[(ii)] The holonomy $\hol_q(\delta_j) = (x_j, y_j)$ satisfies